What is giftedness?

 - Volatile temper

-Should I have my child tested for giftedness?
+Should I have My Child Tested for Giftedness?

 It is generally agreed that testing before the age of 6 will not give a true and fair result.
-Testing at at very early age before reading and writing skills have developed properly will of course limit the breadth of the test.
+Testing at a very early age before reading and writing skills have developed properly will of course limit the breadth of the test.

-There are in actual fact many different tests that a child can take to determine whether or not they are gifted.
+There are in fact many different tests that a child can take to determine whether or not they are gifted.
 Some are verbal and some non-verbal (written exam).
 You will need to find out what is available in your area, including tests set by private gifted and talented organisations.

 There are generally two types of tests: achievement and ability.
 Whilst achievement tests are more academic, ability tests will quantify IQ and can also be more trait specific for example ‘creativity’.
 Some common tests you may want to research are listed below: